Things to consider when choosing beneficiariesDecember 10, 2018

 Children seem to be the natural choice when naming beneficiaries.
 But, often times, the children experience a very difficult time when their parents’ estate is being divided among them.
 There are some very important things to consider when choosing beneficiaries that you want to receive your property upon your death.
 For most of my clients, it’s relatively simple, especially if they have children.
 A question that many of my clients now ask is how can they keep the peace among their children when that time comes.

 Some say that people change when there’s a death in the family.
 Your trust or will says this: “I leave my entire estate to my children to be divided equally.”
 Deciding how to divide the estate among the living children can be difficult.
 It is important to understand what the estate consists of.
 In a previous article, I wrote about the importance of having a list of assets, which is very helpful to locate your property.
+This is really important when you begin thinking about who you’ll be naming as beneficiaries.
 There are two different types of property outlined below.

 Below are a few ideas that may help with making a gift list: